What are the requirements for O&P?

 Why is student membership in an NEA program required?

 Student membership in NEA offers many perks to the teacher candidate including, most importantly, liability insurance for the classroom.
-This is a requirement of the CUH program, and has an annual fee of under $25.
+This is a requirement of the CUH program, and has current annual fee of$25.
 Various discounts are offered for NEA memberships for the teacher candidate’s benefit as well.

 Who needs to be fingerprinted?

-The DOE requires that all O&P students who have not been fingerprinted in the past year to do so at the appropriate DOE District Office.
+The DOE requires that all O&P students who have not been fingerprinted in the past year do so at the appropriate DOE Office.
 The only exceptions are in-service teachers and those who have worked as either substitute teachers or as an EA/PTT with no break in their employment with the DOE.
-The cost for fingerprinting may be up to $24, payable by personal check or cashier’s check only.
+Students placed at non-DOE schools will need to follow the protocol of the school.

 Yes.
-It is a requirement for all CUH teacher candidates to be screened through a DOE background check.
+When placed at a DOE school it is a requirement for all CUH teacher candidates to be screened through a DOE background check.
 This is in compliance with state law for permission to place students in a public school setting.